 Benjamin F. Porter bought land from his cousin, George, who’d purchased it in 1874 and evicted the remaining Tataviam living there.
 In 1883, he formed the Porter Land and Water Company.
 The Porter Ranch Tract was subdivided in the early 1960s.

 Los Angeles Terminal Mart, designed by John Parkinson, was built from 1917-1923.
 It was the terminus of the Southern Paciﬁc Railroad and the hub of what became the Produce District.
 The Los Angeles Wholesale Produce Market opened in 1986.

 Quail Lake is a sag pond on the San Andreas Fault that was turned into a 197-acre reservoir for the California Aqueduct.
 Most homes in the area are abandoned and the Quail Lake School lies in ruin.
-There is a Spanish Colonial style phone booster station, built in 1929.
-In 1942, developer Glaucus E. “George” Kinsey acquired an old hunting lodge and converted it into the still extant Neo-Classical style Kinsey Mansion, completed in 1946, complete with private airport, Quail Lake Sky Park.
+There is a Spanish Colonial-style phone booster station, built in 1929.
+In 1942, developer Glaucus E. “George” Kinsey acquired an old hunting lodge and converted it into the still extant Neo-Classical style Kinsey Mansion, completed in 1946, complete with a private airport, Quail Lake Sky Park.

 Luis Gonzaga Policarpo Manuel Antonio y Fernando Domínguez‘s still extant adobe was completed in 1826.
 Today, all residents of the industrial community live in one of two trailer parks: Del Amo Mobile Home Estates (1942) and Dominguez Hills Estates (1980).